offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * `{bm} copy assignment` - An assignment operator overload that copies one object into another (e.g. `x = y`).
 Copy assignment requires that resources in the destination object be cleaned up prior to performing the copy.

- * `{bm} RAII/(RAII|CADRe)/` - Short for resource acquisition is initialization, the concept that the life cycle of some resource (e.g. open file, database object, etc..) is bound to an object's lifetime via it's constructor and destructor.
+ * `{bm} RAII/(RAII|CADRe)/` - Short for resource acquisition is initialization, the concept_NORM that the life cycle of some resource (e.g. open file, database object, etc..) is bound to an object's lifetime via it's constructor and destructor.

    Sometimes also referred to constructor acquires destructor releases (CADRe).